Positions Available

 Qualifications:

-Qualification: Strong written and verbal skills in English are essential as is the ability to work well in a team environment.
+Qualification: Strong written and verbal skills in English are essential, as is the ability to work well in a team environment.
 We are looking for someone that is curious, perseverant, organized, and flexible, with the capacity to learn new approaches and analyze multidimensional data.
-Ph.D. in Cell Biology, Neuroscience, Biochemistry, Immunology, or Chemistry.
+Ph.D. in Cell Biology, Neuroscience, or Immunology.
 The University of Alberta is committed to an equitable, diverse, and inclusive workforce and encourages applications from all qualified individuals.

 To apply, please submit a cover letter, CV, and contact information for three references to Dr. Jason Plemel at jplemel@ualberta.ca.
 Applications will be reviewed on a rolling basis until the position is filled.